Malone Border Hounds

 The Malone Border Hounds are an independent minor league baseball team based in Malone, New York that plays in the Empire Professional Baseball League.
-The Border Hounds play their home games at the American Legion Post 219 Veterans Field in Malone and have been managed by former MLB pitcher Ray King since 2024.
+The Border Hounds play their home games at the American Legion Post 219 Veterans Field in Malone and was managed by former MLB pitcher Ray King in 2024.
+They are managed by Jason LaFlesh beginning in late part of 2024 regular season.
+They won the league championship in 2025 following a 28-9 record before sweeping through the playoffs.
+LaFlesh is the active wins leader in current franchise history.

 History

 The Border Hounds began play in the Empire Professional Baseball League (EPBL) in 2023.
 They finished second among five teams in the 2023 EPBL season after ending the season on a twelve-game win streak, and then followed that up by capturing the 2023 EPBL championship with a 2–0 series win over the Plattsburgh Thunderbirds.
 They finished the 2024 EPBL season with a 17–21 record, good for third in the now-four-team league.